 Once this preload pressure has been established, even slight gentle forward movement of the TV cable where it exits the TV cable adapter housing should result in instant pressure response on the gauge.
 This test must be done by gently pulling the TV cable not movement of the Throttle linkage!
 The pressure response must be evident with even very small forward movements by the TV cable.
-If you have one of our transmissions, refer to Section 5 for pressure test procedures.
+If you have one of our transmissions, refer to the Pressure Test procedures included in this packet.
 Perform the pressure test and call us.
+Step 5 (Adjusting

 You are ready to perform your test drive!
 We recommend the pressure gauge remain hooked up during all test driving.
 Pay attention to the reactions caused by the TV system, it is very educational.
-During the test driving we also recommend Allen wrench supplied in the TV Made EZ kit that fits the cap screw shown within the red circles at left.
+During the test driving we also recommend allen wrench supplied in the TV Made EZ kit that fits the cap screw shown within the red circles at left.
 Start with the cam in the lower position (far left picture), perform a test drive while making mental notes of the shift timing and feel characteristics.
 Stop, loosen the attachment bolt, rotate the cam clock wise to the upper position (near left picture), then perform another test drive and notice the difference in shift timing and feel with this set up.
 You are free to move this cam anywhere along its engineered path with full confidence as long as you check for instantaneous pressure rise with even slight cable movements.
+Calibrating your braided TV cable NOTE: In the instructions below, we use an LS1 setup, so your setup may not look the same.
+However, the instructions still apply to any setup you may have.
+Step 1